hg8496/rusty-buddy/README.md

 ### Slash Commands

 Within a chat session, you can use slash commands to execute specific tasks.
 These commands begin with a `/` character.
+After entering a `/` you can use `Tab` to cycle through possible slash commands.
 The following slash commands are currently supported:

 - **Renew Context**: Refresh the context of the chat session.
   ```